kzfka/DirectGL/README.md

 | virtual | void | draw(ID2D1RenderTarget*) | Meant to be overrided; should draw the element onto the given render target. |

 ### std::GL::Shape
 Represents a drawable (and fillable) element.
+Contains all the definitions from `std::GL::Drawable` and the following additional:
 | Modifier | Type | Definition | Description |
 | -------- | ---- | ---------- | ----------- |
 | | std::GL::Color | color | Color of the shape. |